lgernido/libft/README.md

 - ft_is : for all the functions that check for a specific character type in a string of characters
 - ft_str : for all the functions that manipulate strings
 - ft_put :for all function that write on the terminal as an output
-- ft_lst : for all the functions that manipulate chained lists
+- ft_ls : for all the functions that manipulate chained lists
 - ft_printf : for all the functions necessary to code the printf function
 - gnl : for all the functions necessary to code the get_next_line function
 - ft_others : for all function that don't fit into those catgories